How Cognition’s AI platform can help identify nail diseases and healthy nails

-The client, a dermatology department of an important hospital, wanted to have a tool able to identify three nail diseases (melanonychia, dystrophy and onychomychosis) and, most importantly, be able to differentiate between healthy and un healthy nails so as to assess, automatically and quickly, whether a patient needed to make an appointment with the dermatologist.
+The dermatology department of a leading hospital wanted a tool that was able to differentiate between healthy and unhealthy nails to automatically and quickly assess whether a patient needed to make an appointment with the dermatologist.
+The tool also needed to identify three nail diseases: melanonychia, dystrophy and onychomycosis.

-The resulting tool was able to identify healthy nails with an accuracy of 95%, and to detect and identify the three nail diseases with the following accuracies:
+The resulting solution was able to identify healthy nails with an accuracy of 95%, and to detect and identify the three nail diseases with the following accuracies: